omegat-org/omegat/release/ci/readme.txt

 latest changes, so new authors should be added to the authors.txt here as necessary.

+Instead of polling the repositories, builds are triggered by webhooks.

 As of May 2016, CI functions are maintained by Aaron Madlon-Kay
 <aaron@madlon-kay.com>.